 What is a Mode-S transponder?

-Mode-S is the predecessor to ADS-B and is the most common form of transponder used amongst UK GA aircraft.
+Mode-S is the most common form of transponder used amongst GA aircraft in the UK and Europe.

 What does Mode-S transmit?

 Mode-S transponders do not contain a GPS position, because of this, when detected it is referred to as a bearing-less target.
 This is unlike modern EC device like PilotAware, FLARM and ADS-B which contain a GPS position which is referred to referred to as 3D traffic.
 Also, Mode-S only transmits (at 1090MHz) when interrogated by a ground radar signal or an aircraft's TCAS System.
 This is key to the understanding of the operation of Mode-S because if the transponder is not being interrogated, it will not transmit.
 This lack of response can happen at low levels and/or in remote areas.

 PilotAware receives the Mode-S transponder messages directly using the integrated 1090MHz receiver.
 The PilotAware uses the altitude encoder data to determine the relative vertical separation to the host aircraft this data is then passed directly onto navigation applications.

 Because Mode-S doesn't contain a GPS derived position, PilotAware uses signal processing algorithms that take the ICAO, signal strength and rate of change of power received to work out a distance relative to configurable parameters.
 This relative distance is then passed onto navigation applications along with the absolute vertical separation to display.
 The vertical separation will be within the accuracy of the target aircrafts encoder which is usually +\- 100ft.